My son has moved on from DUPLO® and developed a keen interest in LEGO which is fast becoming a special interest!

 LEGO Classic kits and 3 in 1 sets will give you the best value for money as they have more than one model in the set.

 Did you know you can subscribe to LEGO rental clubs?
-Have a look at Build ur Bricks
+Let me know if you use a good one.

 Facebook Market Place, Gumtree and local buy and sell groups are great places to pick up second hand sets.
 If you are a school ask parents you will often find people have sets they are happy to donate.

 You can get instructions for any set from the LEGO website.

 Do you do LEGO therapy – any tips?
 Let us know in the comments.